-In the event of a "Change in Control" of the Company followed within two years by (1) the termination of the executive's employment for any reason other than death, disability, retirement or "cause" or (2) the resignation of the executive due to an adverse change in title, authority or duties, a transfer to a new location, a reduction in salary, or a reduction in fringe benefits or annual bonus below a level consistent with the Company's practice prior to the Change of Control, the Agreements provide that the executive shall be paid a lump sum cash amount equal to the sum of (a) two times the executive's highest compensation (salary plus bonus) for any consecutive 12-month period within the previous three years and (b) a cash amount equal to the unvested portion (if any) of any profit sharing account of the executive under any profit sharing plan of the Company or its subsidiaries.
+In the event of a "Change in Control" of the Company followed within two years by (1) the termination of the executive's employment for any reason other than death, disability, retirement or "cause" or (2) the resignation of the executive due to an adverse change in title, authority or duties, a transfer to a new location, a reduction in salary, or a reduction in fringe benefits or annual bonus below a level consistent with the Company's practice prior to the Change of Control, the Agreements provide that the executive shall be paid a lump sum cash amount equal to the sum of (a) two times the executive's highest compensation (salary plus bonus) for any consecutive 12-month period within the previous three years.
 If the executive is within 10 years of his normal retirement age (65), then the executive would be paid three times such highest compensation.
-A termination is for "cause" if it is the result of a conviction of a felony by a court of competent jurisdiction, which is no longer subject to direct appeal, or an adjudication by a court of competent jurisdiction, which is no longer subject to direct appeal, that the executive is mentally incompetent or that he is liable for negligence or misconduct in the performance of his duty to the Company.
+The above-described payments are also subject to a gross-up provision in the event that it is determined that the benefits provided by the Agreements are subject to the excise tax imposed by Section 4999 of the Internal Revenue Code of 1986.